AlleZach/CS361_Ryan_Microservice/README.md

 Ryan Microservice A - gameData REST API<br/>
 ----------------------------------------<br/>
 How to use:<br/>
 The API has seven endpoints, some with authorization and some with json bodies.
-Here are the URL's for all of them plus sample python snippets on how to call them.<br/>
+Here are the URL's for all of them plus sample python snippets on how to call them.
+Also included is a UML Diagram between a client, the server, and the database.<br/>
 API URL's:<br/>
 Base URL: http://localhost:54321/api/v1<br/>
 POST /game/new<br/>